 The team that oversees development has worked hard to ensure compatibility too, so you'll be able to work with all the popular file formats without any trouble at all.
 You'll also find a very capable file manager built in, along similar lines to Adobe's Bridge.

 This is the basic alternative to Photoshop Creative Cloud (or CS), as reflected in its great Quick and Guided Edit modes, but don't think that means it lacks power under the hood.
 Also, unlike Photoshop CC, Elements doesn't require a subscription.

 It's now in its 15th iteration, and for its latest update, the team have automated elements of organisation and editing, so you can focus on being creative.

 08. Adobe Lightroom

-Adobe Lightroom allows you to have all your photography in one place, and organise, edit and share it from anywhere.
+Adobe Lightroom allows you to keep all your photography in one place, and organise, edit and share it from anywhere.
 Many creatives opt to use Lightroom as it can tackle the complex image management jobs Photoshop is not designed for, making light work of day-to-day enhancements and RAW files.

 With Lightroom you can store images on your computer, iPad, iPhone or Android device and even transfer photos automatically from your phone into Lightroom as you shoot them.
 Syncing takes care of itself, so when you make an edit or flag a favourite in one place, it’s automatically updated everywhere else.

 Next page: seven more photo editors (and some are free...)